Chinese Wikipedia: Solution

+For more information, see: meta:automatic conversion between simplified and traditional Chinese.

+Conversion is done through conversion tables.
+The main tables are edited by administrators.
+When these are insufficient, editors can write page-specific conversion rules or use markup for one-time conversion of a single phrase.

 Furthermore, page title conversion is used for automatic page redirection.
 Those articles previously named in different characters or different translations have been merged, and can be reached by means of both traditional and simplified Chinese titles.

 Differences with other versions of Wikipedia

 According to a survey conducted between April 2010 and March 2011, edits to the Chinese Wikipedia were 37.8% from Taiwan, 26.2% from Hong Kong, 17.7% from mainland China, 6.1% from United States, and 2.3% from Canada.

 Many editing controversies arise from current and historical political events in Chinese-speaking regions, such as the political status of Taiwan, the independence movement and autonomy movement of Hong Kong, the Hong Kong anti-extradition bill protests, the 1989 Tiananmen Square protests and massacre, and issues of the Chinese Communist Party and Kuomintang.